CamCove-Crichton/newborn-photography/README.md

 - Update the BookingList view to display only the currently logged in user's bookings to the user
 - I decided to update the Booking model to separate the booking date and time into their own fields, and display them in the form as separate inputs
 - I also imported redirect from django shortcuts in my views.py file to redirect to the bookings.html template once a new booking request form has been submitted
+- Updated the New Booking Request form class to accept the date format in a day-month-year format and the widgets format to render the date in a day-month-year format

 ### Future Developments